PRESS ESC TO CLOSE

 3. Grab a Jacket

-Fall’s higher humidity, frequent rains, and strong winds can cause dogs to feel cold even if the temperature doesn’t seem to be so low.
-And while dogs with a thick coat will probably stay warm, they will also take longer to dry after a rainy walk, so even they might benefit from a raincoat.
+Fall’s higher humidity, frequent rains, and strong winds can cause dogs to feel cold even if temps are still comfortable.
+Particularly for short-haired dogs, a waterproof jacket or cozy sweater is a must-have to ensure they don’t get chilly.
+(Keep in mind dogs with a thick coat will probably stay warm, but they will also take longer to dry after a rainy walk.)
+Look for gear that can protect against both low temperatures and moisture.

 Perfect for those wet or chilly walks, this water-resistant and wind-proof reversible puffer jacket vest will keep your dog warm, dry, and looking trendy.
 This jacket vest has a nylon outer shell and alternative down poly that won’t weigh down your pup and is easy to compress.